Addressing mental health and healing trauma for children and families.

 INVEST IN KIDS' ROLE

-Much like our work with Nurse-Family Partnership® and The Incredible Years®, Invest in Kids will continue working closely with the Child First National Program Office to support all aspects of program start-up, replication, and sustainability.
-Invest in Kids will employ the Child First Statewide Clinical Director to oversee all Child First sites in Colorado.
-We anticipate onboarding this position in January 2021.
+Much like our work with Nurse-Family Partnership® and The Incredible Years®, Invest in Kids will continue working closely with the Child First National Service Office to support all aspects of program start-up, replication, and sustainability.
+In January 2021, we welcomed Child First Statewide Clinical Director, Marisa Gullicksrud, to the team to oversee all Child First sites in Colorado.

 Over the last eight months, Invest in Kids has engaged with several counties and state partners to understand the local need for Child First and the fit of this program to early childhood, mental health, and child welfare service arrays.
 Invest in Kids is committed to supporting those who are considering adopting the program in any county or service area in Colorado.
 We continue to look to connect and coordinate with potential sites to create a cohort of four to eight pioneering implementing agencies.